swcarpentry/training-course/_posts/2014/06/2014-06-18-concept-map-setting-up-a-git-repository-for-beginners.md

   - Concept Map
   - Uncategorized
 ---
-This is a basic walk through of how to set up a git repository, targeted towards beginners (myself included, as I&#8217;m just learning myself).
+This is a basic walk through of how to set up a git repository, targeted towards beginners (myself included, as I'm just learning myself).
 It covers the basics of how to set up a directory on your local machine, initialize git, link to a repo on GitHub and add collaborators.

 [<img class="alignnone size-medium wp-image-7765" alt="setting_up_repo_concept_map" src="http://files.software-carpentry.org/training-course/2014/06/setting_up_repo_concept_map-300x225.jpg" width="300" height="225" />][1]